-My Alexander Technique lessons meant I began on a path of self-discovery and self-help as I slowly began to understand about my tension habits and how to attend to my poise.
+Taking Alexander Technique lessons meant I began on a journey of self-discovery and self-help as I slowly began to understand about my own tension habits and how to attend to my poise.
 With my new awareness of the practicalities of balance and poise I learned how to effect and maintain lasting changes in myself.
-This helped me restore ease in movement and gave me a way to deal with whatever life brought me.

-I offer individual lessons in Hove from a dedicated and comfortable room in my house.
-I am a fully qualified and experienced Alexander Technique teacher having completed my 3 year full-time training in 2010.
+Having completed my 3-year full-time (1600 hour) training in 2010 I now offer individual lessons in Hove from a dedicated and comfortable room in my house.

-I am a member of The Society of Teachers of the Alexander Technique, my professional organisation and internationally recognised body which monitors the standards of teaching and training. (www.alexandertechnique.co.uk)
+I am registered with The Society of Teachers of the Alexander Technique the internationally recognised UK body which monitors standards of Alexander Technique teaching and training.

-As well as now teaching at the Brighton Alexander Technique College where I trained, I have been one of the Alexander Technique teachers taking group sessions in Hove to explore how the principles of AT can help people manage chronic back pain.
-This is under the auspices of new research being undertaken at Southampton University.
+As well as now teaching at the Brighton Alexander Technique College where I trained, I have been one of the Alexander Technique teachers exploring how the principles of AT can help people relieve and manage on-going back pain.
+This is under the auspices of on-going research being undertaken at Southampton University.

-Janet Jacobs MSTAT, BEd Hons, QTS, Postgraduate Dip/Teacher of the Deaf
+Janet Jacobs MSTAT, B.ED (Hons), Post-graduate Diploma Teacher of the Deaf

-People of all ages learn Alexander Technique.
-Whatever your reason for learning – to regain free mobility and movement, to breathe easily and effortlessly, to relieve pain or stiffness, to manage stress, enhance performance in speaking, singing or playing an instrument, or simply to look and feel better about yourself, the fundamental principles are the same: learning a conscious awareness and direction of the whole self – using the close connections of mind and body to change unregistered tension habits and recover ease in all aspects of your life.
+Whatever your reason for learning Alexander Technique – to regain free mobility and movement, breathe easily and effortlessly, relieve pain or stiffness, manage stress, enhance performance in speaking, singing or playing an instrument, or simply to look and feel better about yourself – the fundamental principles are the same: learning a conscious awareness and direction of the whole self and using the close connections of mind and body to change unregistered tension habits and recover ease in all aspects of your life.